Dynatrace/ace-box/user-skel/ansible/roles/gitlab/Readme.md

     tasks_from: deploy-gcpe
 ```

+#### "source-secret"
-"source-secret" task sources the "gitlab-initial-root-password" information from a secret created during gitlab installation.
+This task sources the "gitlab-initial-root-password" information from a secret created during gitlab installation.
 It then generates an oauth token to be used to connect to the Gitlab service.

 ```yaml
 - include_role: